-This is a non-comparative open-label multicenter Phase 2 clinical trial combining definitive prostatic radiotherapy (RT) and pembrolizumab with or without intratumoral SD-101 in patients with newly diagnosed hormone-naive oligometastatic prostate cancer.
+This is a non-comparative open-label multicenter Phase 2 clinical trial combining stereotactic body radiation therapy (SBRT) and pembrolizumab with or without intratumoral SD-101 in patients with newly diagnosed hormone-naive oligometastatic prostate cancer.

-Phase 2 Trial Pembrolizumab or Pembrolizumab in Combination With Intratumoral SD-101 Therapy in Patients With Hormone-Naïve Oligometastatic Prostate Cancer Receiving Definitive Prostatic Radiation and Intermittent Androgen Deprivation Therapy
+Phase 2 Trial Pembrolizumab or Pembrolizumab in Combination With Intratumoral SD-101 Therapy in Patients With Hormone-Naïve Oligometastatic Prostate Cancer Receiving Stereotactic Body Radiation Therapy and Intermittent Androgen Deprivation Therapy

 Open to people ages 18 years and up

 - Be willing and able to provide written informed consent/assent for the trial.

 - Be >=18 years of age on day of signing informed consent.

 - Have a performance status of 0 or 1 on the Eastern Cooperative Oncology Group (ECOG) Performance Scale.

 - Oligometastatic disease.
 In order to be eligible, the patient must have a total of <4 metastatic bone and/or metastatic lymph node sites based on bone and/or soft tissue lesions as defined by any of the following: